 The Construction Industry Perspective

 The panel will include different points of view for those handling construction claims including the perspective of builders who are adopting AI, a claims professional handling construction matters, a lawyer handing all aspects of construction claims through trial and a jury consultant seeing AI being implemented in jury selection.

-Another where AI could be used beneficially is in making jury selection faster and more efficient and identifying jurors that would regard a construction company’s case favorably, Zehner says.
+Another where AI could be used beneficially is in making jury selection faster and more efficient and identifying jurors that would regard a construction company’s case favorably, Zehner said.

-“AI could comb through social media and see everything about a potential juror and see if they’d be a good juror for your case,” he says.
+“AI could comb through social media and see everything about a potential juror and see if they’d be a good juror for your case,” he said.

-Zehner says he’d like attendees to come away from the session with a better understanding of AI as a tool to be used in their legal cases.
+Zehner said he’d like attendees to come away from the session with a better understanding of AI as a tool to be used in their legal cases.

-Henning says he’d like attendees be aware of its potential pitfalls and pluses.
+Henning said he’d like attendees be aware of its potential pitfalls and pluses.

-“I think whatever is created by AI has to be looked at with a critical eye,” he says.
+“I think whatever is created by AI has to be looked at with a critical eye,” he said.
 “I don’t think you should believe everything that it puts out there.”

 Even with all the talk about AI, Henning does not expect that it will replace lawyers.